Abjcodes/CineList-BMAC-Assessment/README.md

 * The favorite icon is implemented in both MovieFeedView and MovieDetailScreen to ensure accessibility, since the image can determine how it appears on the screen.
 A custom back button is integrated in the details screen for the same reason.
 * Genre based filters are shown just below search bar so that it's easy for the user to notice.
 * The layout is responsive and is tested in both iphone SE and iphone 16 Pro.
+* The movie title is set to two line limit, proceeded with truncation, to make it suitable for UI scaling
 * App is designed to be consistent in both dark and light mode.
 (PS: I like dark mode better).
 * Favourite button is added directly in movie card, so that it makes it easier for the user to add it directly to the list
 * The user will be alerted if they are trying to remove favourite movie in favourite tab, this is to prevent accidental touches.
 The same is not implemented in the moviefeed view since the main usecase of that screen is searching and discovering movies.